isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 12. What if I have changes to my controlled itinerary?

 The host company should be responsible for monitoring and reporting any deviation in your controlled itinerary.
 The host company should resubmit the updated controlled itinerary on behalf of the traveller via the ‘Submit Supporting Documents’ Form, at <http://eservices.ica.gov.sg/STO>.
-Please have the approved STP reference number and documents on hand for submission.
+Please have the approved STP reference number and documents on hand for submission, and ensure that the amendments or deviation from the controlled itinerary are in accordance with the stipulated guidelines.

 #### 13. Can the sponsoring company / agency or traveller check the status of the SafeTravel Pass application?

 The sponsoring company/agency or traveller may enquire the status of their application(s) via <http://eservices.ica.gov.sg/STO>.
-Please prepare the traveller’s identification details and intended date of entry in Singapore as declared in the STP application.
+Please have on hand the traveller’s identification details and intended date of entry in Singapore as declared in the STP application.

 #### 14. Why was my application rejected?